selendra/selendra-docs/docs/SmartContracts/guides-how-to-call-your-contract.md

 Verify the result:
 ![Call last Flip value.](../assets/calling-contract-04.png "Call last Flip value.")

-Using these two kinds of messages, your DApp can be easily written and read the Smart contract data.
-Have fun!
+Using these two kinds of messages, your DApp can be easily read and written the Smart contract data.

 ### We Want to Hear From You